Winchester, Massachusetts: Government and politics

 In the 1840s, the Whigs sought to split a new jurisdiction away from heavily Democratic Woburn and found enough supporters in the burgeoning village to organize a movement toward incorporation.
 Representatives of the planned new town selected the name Winchester in recognition of Colonel William P. Winchester of nearby Watertown, who pledged $3,000 toward the construction of the first town hall.
 Upon the signature of then Governor Briggs, the town of Winchester was officially incorporated on April 30, 1850.
 Colonel Winchester did not live to visit the town that had honored his family name.
-He succumbed to typhoid fever within months of its incorporation.
+He died of typhoid fever within months of its incorporation.

-Winchester's town government of Selectmen and Town Meeting members has remained essentially unchanged for most of its existence, until the renaming of the Board of Selectmen to the Select Board in 2018.
-A 1970s survey listed Winchester as "one of the top fifteen suburbs" in the nation (Ladies Home Journal, August 1975).
+Winchester's town government of selectmen and town meeting members has remained essentially unchanged for most of its existence, until the renaming of the board of selectmen to the select board in 2018.
+A 1970s survey listed Winchester as "one of the top fifteen suburbs" in the nation.

 The town is part of the Massachusetts Senate's 2nd Middlesex district.

-In recent years, Winchester has become an increasing stronghold for the Democratic Party, especially for presidential elections.
+In recent years, Winchester has become an increasing stronghold for the Democratic Party, especially in presidential elections.